 - Enjoy your free images.

-A while ago in 2019, you could also get a free MackBook Air by creating the best project for the creative challenge, which was the result of a partnership between Shutterstock and Lecture in Progress.
+For a while in 2019, you could also get a free MackBook Air by creating the best project for the creative challenge, which resulted from a partnership between Shutterstock and Lecture in Progress.

 5. Shutterstock’s subscription plans (paid)